Real time technology for the real world

 So, the question is, can you afford to not understand the problem?

-Our aim is to give people the information, to save lives and increase awareness, and if you want to know more about our Air XD or XD One – the fixed or personal, portable particulate monitoring then please get in touch, as together we can make a difference.
+Our aim is to give people the information, to save lives and increase awareness, and if you want to know more about our Air XD Dust Monitor or XD One Personal Dust Monitor: the fixed or personal, portable dust monitoring then please get in touch, as together we can make a difference.